Zendro-dev/Zendro-dev.github.io/README.md

 * [How to use Zendro's graphical interface](SPA_howto.md).
 A full guide on how to use Zendro's graphical point and click interface.
 Aimed to general users and featuring lots of screenshots.
 * [Introduction to GraphQL and querying the API](GraphQL_intro.md).
 A friendly intro to how to perform GraphQL queries and use GraphiQL documentation.
 * [How to query and extract data from R](fromGraphQlToR.html).
-A concise guide on how to use the Zendro API from R to extract data and perform queries, aimed at data managers or data scientists.
+A concise guide on how to use the Zendro API from R to extract data and perform queries, aimed at data managers or data
+* [How to use the Zendro API with python to make changes to the data](Zendro_requests_with_python.md).
+A concise guide on how to access the API using your user credentials to make CRUD operations on the data using python.

 ## Zendro users profiles